Sharonevv/Data-Analysis-Portfolio/week1/notes.md

 - Expressions can compute/transform directly in SQL; always alias with `AS` for clarity.

 ## Reflections
-Okay so today I learned how to use
+Okay so today I learned how to use OUTER JOINs, NULL and expressions.
+I did find Day 3 to be a bit challenging and it took me some time (an extra day) to really grasp the concepts.
+I had to go back to previous lessons and watch a few more videos as well especially on JOINs but alas I managed.